Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of i -DMFT

 \section{Assessment of \MakeLowercase{i}-DMFT}

 The positive results on the CC in the context of ground states for many of the investigated systems leaves us with an interesting prospect regarding its application as i-DMFT.
 We explore its abilities and limitations by comparing the results from i-DMFT for different physical quantities to a highly accurate CASSCF benchmark.
 For this, we implement the i-DMFT method as laid out in Ref.~\onlinecite{WangBaerends22-PRL} as a self-consistent field (SCF) routine in Python, building on the PySCF module.
-Details on the implementation of the calculations are presented in the Supplementary Information to this manuscript.
+Details of the implementation underlying the calculations are presented in the supplementary material.

 We re-assess the findings of \citet{WangBaerends22-PRL} for i-DMFT in dissociating H$_2$ and N$_2$.
 Furthermore, a fair assessment of the method's full potential necessitates investigations on more complex systems.
-Thus, i-DMFT is applied to the ethylene molecule, where the same three deformation processes are explored as in Sec.~\ref{sec:assess-cc} with details on the geometries given in the Supplementary Information.
+Thus, i-DMFT is applied to the ethylene molecule, where the same three deformation processes are explored as in Sec.~\ref{sec:assess-cc} with details on the geometries given in the supplementary material.
 For each geometry, two i-DMFT calculations with different sets of parameters $\kappa$ and $b$ are carried out, which are listed in Table~\ref{tab:kappa_b_idmft}.
 The ``i-DMFT (CC)'' calculations employ the parameters obtained through linear fits to the $S_\mathrm{ph}$--$E_\mathrm{cum}$ curves in Sec.~\ref{sec:assess-cc}.
 The parameters in the ``i-DMFT (opt)'' calculations, on the other hand, are chosen to return the correct total energy at equilibrium and in full dissociation.
-For H$_2$ and N$_2$, optimized $\kappa$ and $b$ were adopted from Ref.~\citenum{WangBaerends22-PRL}, while for C$_2$H$_4$, we implemented an optimization scheme, details on which are given in the Supplementary Information.
+For H$_2$ and N$_2$, optimized $\kappa$ and $b$ were adopted from Ref.~\citenum{WangBaerends22-PRL}, while for C$_2$H$_4$, we implemented an optimization scheme, details on which are given in the supplementary material.